What We Do

 Project: Electronic Health Record-Based Phenotyping for Cognitive Impairment

 Dementia and cognitive impairment are under-recognized during hospitalization, limiting opportunities to improve detection, diagnosis, and connection to appropriate care and services for cognitively vulnerable populations.
 Automated electronic health record (EHR) driven approaches hold promise for improving detection and supporting clinicians in recognition of potential cognitive impairment.
-Yet, these algorithms rely heavily on structured data sources (i.e. ICD codes, medication events) which limit utility among underrepresented populations who are systematically less likely to receive care, diagnosis, and treatment.
-Our team has derived an electronic health record-based phenotype definition for identifying potential cognitive impairment during acute illness care harnessing unstructured (free text) notes in the electronic health record.
-We are now leading validation of this and other phenotype models in community based and longitudinal cohorts.
+Yet, these algorithms rely heavily on structured data sources (i.e., ICD codes, medication events), which limit utility among underrepresented populations who are systematically less likely to receive care, diagnosis, and treatment.
+Our team has derived an electronic health record-based phenotype definition for identifying potential cognitive impairment during acute illness care by harnessing unstructured (free text) notes in the electronic health record.
+We are now leading validation of this and other phenotype models in community-based and longitudinal cohorts.
 Funding: National Institute on Aging

 Project: Brain Health Community Registry